seanstark/azure-tools/defender-for-cloud/workflow-automation/Enable-NSG-OnSubnet/readme.md

 ## Overview

-This workflow responds to the following reccomendations by creating a network security group and associating it with the subnet.
+This workflow responds to the following recommendations by creating a network security group and associating it with the subnet.
 - **Non-internet-facing virtual machines should be protected with network security groups**
 - **Internet-facing virtual machines should be protected with network security groups**